islandproblem/islandproblem/essay.md

 - AGIs will inevitably compete for options, leading to an arms race.
 - AGIs will eventually maximize their options by reshaping Earth.

-This **option maximizer** behavior is similar to thermodynamics, but for AGIs.
+This **option maximizer** behavior is inspired by thermodynamics, but for AGIs.

-It is not anthropomorphic behavior.
-It is simply a fundamental process of general intelligences.
+We don't yet have autonomous AGIs operating in the wild, but option maximization is our best guess for what drives competitive selection in a competitive landscape of many AGIs.

+AGIs with a stronger set of options are more likely to survive.

+But if the overall optimization process *for AGIs* is the maximization of options, then they must inevitably diverge from our "island" in order to stay competitive.

-We call the overall process **Divergent Optimization** — where AGIs leave our local optimum for the larger space of possible options.
+We then call this **Divergent Optimization** — since AGIs are pushed to leave our local optimum for the larger space of possible options.

+We're also trying to navigate around anthropomorphism by defining this process at the level of *what systems can do*.

+Divergent Optimization is not yet mathematically formalized, but we are optimistic that someone will figure this out.

 ### What is optimal?